xHascox/DyDec/README.md

-# DyDec
+# DyDec (DynamicDeception)
-DyDec (DynamicDeception) provides an implementation of a Collusion Attack on Autonomous Driving Agents
+DyDec (DynamicDeception) provides an implementation of a Collusion Attack on Autonomous Driving Agents.

 ## Structure:
-* Our fork of **adversarial-robustness-toolbox** (ART) includes the implementation of our attack algorithm
+* Our fork of the **adversarial-robustness-toolbox** (ART) includes the implementation of our attack algorithm
 * **Patch Generation** includes the attack configuration and execution
 * **Simulation Testing** includes the simulation testing in CARLA and the dataset collection